Love-13/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays the third line of the file iacta
+A shell script that create a file